 Even if you reject Wittgensteinian fideism you might still take a lesson from it.
 For it must surely be granted that religious utterances are not made in a purely intellectual way.
 Their entanglement with commitment to a way of life and their emotional charge might help to explain the fact, if it is one, that those who take religion seriously, whether believers or not, do not in fact have a continuous range of degrees of confidence but operate instead with full belief or full disbelief.
 For, normally, emotionally charged beliefs are either full on or full off, and in abnormal cases tend to be divided rather than partial.
 Thus, confronted with conflicting evidence about whether your affection is reciprocated you are far less likely to suspend judgement than to oscillate between full belief and full disbelief.
 Likewise it seems more normal to oscillate between full belief in God in moments of crisis and full disbelief when things go well than to suspend judgement at all times.
 This ties in with the Newmanian modification of evidentialism, mentioned above.

-A difference between reformed epistemology and Wittgensteinian fideism is that the former proposes a universal relaxation of the stringent conditions of evidentialism while the latter only proposes a relaxation for the case of religious beliefs.
+A difference between reformed epistemology and Wittgensteinian fideism is that the former proposes a universal relaxation of the stringent conditions of evidentialism while the latter only proposes a relaxation for some“language games”, including religion.